-Khan, MA, Ngo, HH, Guo, W, Liu, Y, Nghiem, LD, Chang, SW, Nguyen, DD, Zhang, S, Luo, G & Jia, H 2019, 'Optimization of hydraulic retention time and organic loading rate for volatile fatty acid production from low strength wastewater in an anaerobic membrane bioreactor.', Bioresource technology, vol. 271, pp. 100-108.View/Download from: Publisher's site
+Khan, MA, Ngo, HH, Guo, W, Liu, Y, Nghiem, LD, Chang, SW, Nguyen, DD, Zhang, S, Luo, G & Jia, H 2019, 'Optimization of hydraulic retention time and organic loading rate for volatile fatty acid production from low strength wastewater in an anaerobic membrane bioreactor.', Bioresource Technology, vol. 271, pp. 100-108.View/Download from: UTS OPUS or Publisher's site

 Khan, MA, Ngo, HH, Guo, W, Liu, Y, Zhang, X, Guo, J, Chang, SW, Nguyen, DD & Wang, J 2018, 'Biohydrogen production from anaerobic digestion and its potential as renewable energy', Renewable Energy, vol. 129, pp. 754-768.View/Download from: UTS OPUS or Publisher's site

 © 2017.
 The current demand-supply scenario for fossil fuels requires an alternative energy source with cleaner combustion products whilst production of hydrogen from anaerobic digestion involves the utilization of waste materials and zero emission of greenhouse gasses.
 However, large scale industrial application has yet not been implemented due to numerous challenges in its production, storage, and transportation.
 This review study demonstrates that production of hydrogen from anaerobic digestion is potentially a worthy alternative regarding energy density, environmental impact, and cost.
 Moreover, dependence on fossil fuel systems in the future could be minimized when biohydrogen production is feasible from renewable energy sources.